monarch-initiative/omim/README.md

 #### 2. D2G: Disease-defining; self-referential
 The unique characteristics of cases of this class are as follows:
-- Each case has 2 rows in `morbidmap.txt` and are related.
+- Each case has 2 rows in `morbidmap.txt` and are part of a pattern.
 - Row 1: One row is a typical, valid, disease-defining entry.
 For the given phenotype MIM in that row, there are no
 - other rows in `morbidmap.txt` where it appears as a phenotype having an association with another gene.
   - In all such cases seen thus far as of 2024/11/18, all of these are cancer cases, and the label ends with "somatic".